AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-use-hive-curl.md

     If the job has finished, the state is **SUCCEEDED**.

     > [!NOTE]
-    > This Curl request returns a JavaScript Object Notation (JSON) document with information about the job. jq is used to retrieve only the state value.
+    > This Curl request returns a JavaScript Object Notation (JSON) document with information about the job.
+Jq is used to retrieve only the state value.

 4. Once the state of the job has changed to **SUCCEEDED**, you can retrieve the results of the job from Azure Blob storage.
 The `statusdir` parameter passed with the query contains the location of the output file; in this case, **/example/curl**.
 This address stores the output in the **example/curl** directory in the clusters default storage.